phegde494/BlockchainMining/README.md

 Upon running this command, the ledger will start printing every transaction in the history of the server (which will take a really long time to finish), but your miner will have activated, meaning that you will likely be making money as you wait.

-Below, is the sample output of starting the miner:
+**Below, is the sample output of starting the miner.
+Have fun mining!**

 <img width="1203" alt="Screenshot 2023-06-08 at 7 44 01 PM" src="https://github.com/phegde494/BlockchainMining/assets/48624928/cf234b7f-6732-4151-8491-1272811e18a4">

-**Have fun mining!**